Swapnil031/covid19_react/README.md

 Here I have used React for developing the application, Chart.JS for plotting graphs and Material UI for importing UI elements.

-<a href="https://reactjs.org/"><B>React</a> - </B> An open-source JavaScript library for building user interfaces, maintained by Facebook and a community of individual developers and companies and used as a base in the development of single-page or mobile applications.
+<a href="https://reactjs.org/"><B>React</a> - </B> An open-source JavaScript library for building user interfaces, maintained by Facebook and a community of individual developers and companies, and used as a base in the development of single-page or mobile applications.

 <a href="https://www.chartjs.org/"><B>Chart.JS</a> - </B> It is an open source JavaScript library on Github that allows you to draw different types of charts by using the HTML5 canvas element.